 - Administration and management of professional organizations and institutions.

-- Board membership or consulting, where participation reflects the candidate’s standing as an expert in the field.
+- Board membership or consulting, where participation reflected the candidate’s standing as an expert in the field.

-- Faculty to be reviewed will be notified the semester prior to which the evaluation is to take place and will receive a copy of these procedures, directing attention to this section of the Handbook.
+- Faculty to be reviewed were notified the semester prior to which the evaluation was to take place and received a copy of these procedures, directing attention to this section of the Handbook.

-- Faculty to be reviewed will be provided with data from the Registrar’s office about course and tutorial enrollment, data on Plan Students, course and advising evaluations, and review file letters by the first week of the term in which a faculty member is reviewed.
-In the semester prior to the review, the Committee on Faculty will offer to have a faculty member sit in on a class and write up their observations to be included in the review file.
+- Faculty to be reviewed were provided with data from the Registrar’s office about course and tutorial enrollment, data on Plan Students, course and advising evaluations, and review file letters by the first week of the term in which a faculty member was reviewed.
+In the semester prior to the review, the Committee on Faculty offered to have a faculty member sit in on a class and write up their observations to be included in the review file.

-- Faculty under review shall submit supporting material, including:
+- Faculty under review submitted supporting material, including:

 - Current Curriculum Vitae

 - Evidence of community service or activities outside of the College